 Meanwhile, more retail investors globally are buying physical gold products like gold wafers and nuggets as a hedge against increasing uncertainty.

 Across Asia, retail investors are flocking to stock up on physical gold in countries like China, Thailand and Vietnam.
 Singapore banks noted an increase in young retail investors turning to gold as an affordable investment option.
-Among UOB’s gold investors, the proportion of customers aged 30 to 40 rose 25 per cent between Dec 2021 and April 2024.
+On average, gold dealers in Singapore reported a 35% surge in gold bullion purchases in Singapore across the first quarter of 2025, the largest year-on-year jump over the past decade.

 Is now a good time for you to invest in gold?